 |5’-6’ high||Toprail||1-3/8” 17 ga.||1-3/8” 16 ga.||1-5/8” 15 ga.|

 |Line Posts||1-7/8” 17 ga.||1-7/8” 16 ga.||1-7/8” 15 ga.|

 |Terminal Posts||2-3/8” 17 ga||2-3/8” 16 ga.||2-3/8” 15 ga.|

 American Fence Company, now serving Grand Island, Nebraska; Omaha, Nebraska; Lincoln, Nebraska; Sioux City, Iowa; Cedar Rapids, Iowa; Iowa City, Iowa; Des Moines, Iowa; Kansas; Sioux Falls, South Dakota; and Rochester, Minnesota.
 In Madison, WI and Salina, Wichita, and Kansas City, Kansas, we operate as AmeriFence Corporation.
-We are one of the nation’s top ten commercial and residential fence contractors.
+In Fargo, ND, we operate as American Security and Gate Company.
+We are one of the nation’s top ten residential fence contractors.